alvinbengeorge/CRUD-SQL/README.md

 # CRUD-SQL
-Just gonna test some SQL in Python and TypeScript
+Just gonna test some SQL in Python here